luigibonati/luigibonati.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 As a **scientist**, I use computers and physics to develop methods to understand the world, one atom at a time.
-Some research directions (see also the [Projects](/al-folio/projects/)) are:
+Some research directions (see also the [Projects](/al-folio/projects/) page) are:
 - Machine-learning collective variables for enhanced sampling
 - Data-efficient interatomic potentials for reactive and rare events
 - Uncovering how dynamics shape (heterogeneous) catalytic reactivity

-I received my **Ph.D.** from the Swiss Federal Institute of Technology (ETH Zurich), supervised by Prof. Michele Parrinello.
+I got my **Ph.D.** from the Swiss Federal Institute of Technology (ETH Zurich), under the supervision of Prof. Michele Parrinello, where I focused on the integration of machine learning and enhanced sampling techniques to study rare events in physics, chemistry and biology.

+After that, I moved to the Italian Institute of Technology, first as PostDoc and later as a

 Currently a Researcher at IIT, working on AI-driven simulations of complex chemical and physical processes.
 I am also part of several international networks, including *AmmoRef* ([TransHyDE](https://www.wasserstoff-leitprojekte.de/projects/transhyde)), the *Future of Artificial Intelligence Research* ([FAIR](https://fondazione-fair.it/en/)), and the *Initiative for Computational Catalysis* at the Flatiron Institute ([Flatiron Institute](https://www.simonsfoundation.org/flatiron/initiative-for-computational-catalysis/)).